hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 ## Resource Type Considerations

-The general heuristic of when to create or not create a separate Terraform resource is if the AWS service API implements create, read, and delete operations for a component.
+The general heuristic of whether or not to create a separate Terraform resource is if the AWS service API implements create, read, and delete operations for a component.
 Terraform resources work best as the smallest blocks of infrastructure, where configurations can build abstractions on top of these such as [Terraform Modules](https://www.terraform.io/docs/modules/).
 However, not all AWS service API functionality falls cleanly into components to be managed with those types of operations.
 It may be necessary to consider other patterns of mapping API operations to Terraform resources and operations.
 This section highlights these design recommendations, such as when to consider implemantations within the same Terraform resource or as a separate Terraform resource.

 Please note: the overall design and implementation across all AWS functionality is federated.
 This means that individual services may implement concepts and use terminology differently.
 As such, this guide may not be fully exhaustive in all situations.
 The goal is to provide enough hints about these concepts and towards specific terminology to point contributors in the correct direction, especially when researching prior implementations.